trezor/trezor-suite/docs/features/message-system.md

 When updating message system config, sequence number must always be higher than the previous one.
 Once released config cannot be rolled back to the previous one with lower sequence number.
 A new one with higher sequence number has to be created.

-Updated config is automatically uploaded by CI job to the correspondent S3 bucket based on the current branch.
+Updated config is automatically uploaded by CI job to the corresponding S3 bucket based on the current branch.

 #### Priorities of messages